-In addition to providing an excellent education, we want to provide our pupils with the necessary skills to succeed in life after Dunottar.
-Through a tailored programme of activities, we aim to inform and support out pupils in their choice of post-18 education, support them in the application process and instil them with the confidence they need to fulfil their future ambitions.
+In addition to providing an excellent education, we want to provide our students with the necessary skills to succeed in life after Dunottar.
+Through a tailored programme of activities, we aim to inform and support out students in their choice of post-18 education, support them in the application process and instil them with the confidence they need to fulfil their future ambitions.

-All Sixth Form pupils are encouraged to gain work experience, as this supports UCAS personal statements and job applications.
+All Sixth Form students are encouraged to gain work experience, as this supports UCAS personal statements and job applications.

-Pupils are also encouraged to participate in Morrisby Profiling, a series of aspirations and aptitude tests, to help them investigate options at 16+ and 18+.
-Pupils are invited to book a session with our careers advisor, to help pupils consider options available to them and discuss various pathways.
+Students are also encouraged to participate in Morrisby Profiling, a series of aspirations and aptitude tests, to help them investigate options at 18+.
+Students are invited to book a session with our careers advisor, to help students consider options available to them and discuss various pathways.

 Alongside their A-Level subject choices, we recommend sampling at least one free Massive Online Open course (MOOC).
 These courses either provide a deeper understanding of the careers that students wish to pursue or showcase their interests as individuals.
 Whichever course they elect to study, they will stand out from the crowd.

 A series of careers evenings are held throughout the year where high-profile speakers from a wide range of backgrounds present to our students and answer any questions they may have.
 The interactive workshops cover a range of industries from Digital and STEM, to Business, Sport and Creative Arts, providing students with real-life insights into the qualifications required to access jobs in these sectors, as well as providing guidance on work experience opportunities.

 Our bespoke UCAS programme starts in the Spring term of Year 12.
 Pupils receive individual support and guidance from their subject teachers, tutors and the Director of Sixth Form to help them throughout the application process.
 During the summer term of Year 12, pupils take part in a range of activities designed to prepare them for making informed decisions about the next step in their educational journey including: